 Kai-ming Cheng, is professor and chair of education and director of the Education Policy Unit at the University of Hong Kong, Hong Kong, China.
 He has trained as a mathematician and worked as a school teacher and principal.
 Recently appointed to China’s State Advisory Committee on Curriculum Reform, he was also appointed as a member of the Hong Kong Education Commission, where he was instrumental in the comprehensive reform of the education system in Hong Kong that began in 1999.

-Linda Darling-Hammond, the Charles E. Ducommun professor of education at Stanford University Graduate School of Education, is a former president of the American Educational Research Association and member of the National Academy of Education.
-She served as executive director of the National Commission on Teaching and America’s Future.
+Linda Darling-Hammond is President and CEO of Learning Policy Institute and Charles E. Ducommun professor of education at Stanford University Graduate School of Education.
+A former president of the American Educational Research Association and member of the National Academy of Education, she also served as executive director of the National Commission on Teaching and America’s Future.
 While at Stanford University, Darling-Hammond has launched the Stanford Educational Leadership Institute and the School Redesign Network.

 Chew Leng Poon is director of research and evaluation and principal specialist for research and curriculum for the planning division of the Singapore Ministry of Education where she is responsible for a variety of international benchmarking studies and is the project manager for ATC21S for Singapore, an international project on 21st century skills.

-Ursula Renold, is the head of the division of comparative education system research at ETH Zurich.
+Ursula Renold, is Chair of Education Systems, Department Management, Technology, and Economics at ETH Zurich.
 She is the former general director of the Swiss Federal Office for Professional Education and Technology and a former visiting fellow at the Harvard Graduate School of Education.
 Her research interests include comparative education with a specific focus on vocational and professional education and training.

 Robert B. Schwartz, Professor Emeritus of Practice in Educational Policy and Administration at the Harvard Graduate School of Education, has played a variety of roles in education and government over the past four decades, including high school teacher and principal, foundation officer, and president of Achieve, Inc.

-Vivien Stewart, is Vice President for Education at the Asia Society.
+Vivien Stewart, is Senior Advisor for Education at the Asia Society.
 Prior to joining Asia Society, Stewart directed the children, youth and education programs at Carnegie Corporation of New York.
 She has also been a senior adviser on education for the United Nations.

 Dylan Wiliam is Emeritus Professor of Educational Assessment at the University of London’s Institute of Education where he recently completed a term as the Institute’s Deputy Director.
 He previously served as Dean and Assistant Principal of the School of Education at King’s College London and as Senior Research Director of the Learning and Teaching Research Center at Educational Testing Service.